FUSAKLA/autograf/examples/demo/README.md

 # Example demo of Autograf

-Yo will need to install or build the autograf, see [the installation instructions](../../README.md#installation).
+You will need to install or build the Autograf, see [the installation instructions](../../README.md#installation).

 Than you can just run